-What challenges did you have at Ironclad?
+What challenges did you have?

 As part of a scaling finance team, you're often tasked with doing an extensive breadth of tasks.
 These include everything across reporting, monthly forecasting, operationalizing go-to-market approaches, improving core unit economics, and ensuring the company is focused on the right metrics.
 So, ideally, you want to stay focused on the higher-level strategic type of activities that can drive the business forward instead of more mundane, repetitive tasks.
 At a higher level, you want to be deriving key insights from data and figuring out business problems to help drive business units forward.